-If you have questions about whether this would be the best fit for your interests, contact the St. Lawrence String Quartet at firstname.lastname@example.org.
+If you have questions about whether this would be the best fit for your interests, contact the St. Lawrence String Quartet at slsqsu [at] gmail.com.

 Auditions for Chamber Music are held at the beginning of Fall Quarter, and by special appointment in Winter and Spring quarters.
-Auditions for 2018 Chamber Music at Stanford will be held during the first week of classes.
-Sign up information will be posted late August 2018.
+Auditions will be held on Monday, 9/26 (10 - 12), Wednesday, 9/28 (12 - 3), and Thursday, 9/29 (12 - 2:45).
+Sign up for an audition by completing the form here.

 - One may audition as an individual or as part of a pre-formed ensemble.

 - Chamber Music requires a minimum commitment of 3 hours per week.
-Those who are unable to register for credit are still expected to fulfill the same commitment.
 Attendance is required at all chamber music events listed below unless prior arrangements have been made with the St. Lawrence String Quartet.

 Placement is at the discretion of the SLSQ and dependent on several factors including the availability of suitably matched partners and coach availability.